Marsha Sutcliffe

 • Trauma Counselling for Childhood Sexual Abuse and Rape

 A Registered Member of the British Association for Counselling & Psychotherapy (MBACP).
 I am bound by BACP Ethical Framework for Good Practice in Counselling and Psychotherapy.
-I am also an Accredited Member of National Counselling Society (NCS) which is also Accredited to the Department Of Health`s Accredited Voluntary Register (AVR) scheme.
+I am also an Accredited Member of National Counselling Society (NCS).
 As a practising counsellor, I have regular supervision and CPD.
-I have a current Disclosure & Barring Service (DBS) Enhanced Certificate and hold professional insurance.
+I have a current Disclosure & Barring Service (DBS), I am registered with the ICO and fully insured.

 Member organisations